ClaytonFarr/programming-reasoning-cursor/README.md

 ### What does it mean to ‘program’?

-Essentially, instructing how to apply and orchestrate computing power to achieve a desired result.
+Essentially, it's instructing how to apply and orchestrate computing power to achieve a desired result.
 To date we’ve programmed the explicit Computation and Execution of algorithms, using custom languages. *What’s possible when you can program nuanced Reasoning as well, by providing instructions in the language you already speak?*

 ---